Disclosure: We may earn money or products from the companies mentioned in this post.

 I grew up in the country and from my earliest memories, my family has had rabbits.
 Having baby bunnies around has always been exciting times, and with this first-hand experience, I promise you that I know how rabbits have babies.

-So, do rabbits lay eggs?
-Rabbits do not lay eggs.
-Like most mammals, baby rabbits develop inside their mother’s body until their systems are developed enough to survive in the outside world and then they are birthed in litters of peanut-sized babies.
+If you are wondering if rabbits lay eggs, let us be very clear: Rabbits do not lay eggs.
+Like most mammals, baby rabbits develop as embryos inside their mother’s uterus until they are developed enough to survive in the outside world when they are birthed in litters of peanut-sized baby rabbits.

 But there is more to the story about egg-laying rabbits!